 - Rectifying the application: The Consular Office may ask the applicant to submit any missing documents, or to provide additional documents or data that are necessary for a decision regarding the application.
 The applicant may also be called in for a personal interview.

 - Decision period: The legal period for reaching a decision is 3 months from the day after the application submission date, but this period may be extended if an interview or additional documents are requested.

-- Collecting the visa: The Consular Office will inform the applicant regarding the procedure for the return of the passport and any other original documentation.
+- Collecting the visa: BLS International will inform the applicant regarding the procedure for the return of the passport and any other original documentation.

 - Refusal of the residence permit or visa: Refusals of the residence permit or visa will always be notified in writing, setting forth the grounds on which the decision adopted was based.